DevOps-MBSE/AaC/docs/source/project_documentation/plugins/index.md

 ## Third Party Plugins

 AaC can be extended by anyone, wether they are part of our core team or not.
-We recommend any plugin developer use the "aac-" prefix when building and puglishing AaC plugins.
+We recommend any plugin developer use the "aac-" prefix when building and publishing AaC plugins.
 Search (PyPI)[https://pypi.org/] for additional 3rd party Plugins.

 ## AaC Core Plugins